 How Ciara Got Rid of Mealybugs

 Mealybugs look like little cotton or white powder on your leaves, so if you notice them, you should wipe down the leaves immediately and spray with neem oil.
-This is what Ciara, “they returned with a vengeance," she said.
+This is what Ciara did and, “they returned with a vengeance," she said.

 After their return she tried “spraying them down with a mix of rubbing alcohol and water.”

 “One Sunday afternoon, I spent FOUR HOURS wiping the plant down from top to bottom.
 But with mealybugs, if you miss just one, they bounce back almost immediately.
 The only way I could fix this was to chop the plant down, propagate the healthy leaves, and toss out the infested root ball—so that’s what we did!